bitcoin-computer/docs/api.md

 type Location = { _id: string, _rev: string, _root: string }
 ```

-If the ``new`` function is called, a transaction that records the creation of a new smart object is built, signed and broadcast.
+The ``new`` function builds a transaction that records the creation of a new smart object, signs it and broadcasts it.
 Smart objects can be updated by calling their functions, see [here](/tutorial.md#update-a-smart-object).

 ### sync

-This returns the smart object stored at a given revision.
+Returns the smart object stored at a given revision.

 ||| Example
 ```ts